redewiedergabe/tagger/README.md

-# Recognizers for German speech, thought and writing representation (STWR) developed by project Redewiedergabe
+# Recognizers for German speech, thought and writing representation (STWR)

 **NOTE**: This is the first release of the STWR recognizers.
 Please use Github's issue tracker if you encounter any problems.